Email address: my first email@example.com

 I received a Ph.D. in Computer Science at Georgia Institute of Technology in 2004.
 I received a Masters of Science in Space Systems from Florida Institute of Technology in 1995.
 I was a Submarine Navigation Electronics Technician in the US Navy and served on the Fleet Ballistic Missile (FBM) Submarines USS Lewis and Clark (SSBN 644) and USS George C. Marshall (SSBN 654).
 I also served on the FBM Submarine Tender USS Simon Lake (AS 33) when it was stationed in Kings Bay, GA.
 I served on the Launch Area Support Ship (LASS) USNS Range Sentinel stationed in Cape Canaveral Florida where I was involved in the support of U.S. and U.K. submarine missile launches on the Eastern Test Range.
 While stationed in Cape Canaveral I also served on the USNS Vanguard.
 The Vanguard supported the testing of navigation equipment that was in use, or was to be used, on board Navy submarines.

 I am interested in exploring and developing learning methods that give robots human-like learning abilities.
 My research focuses on algorithms that allow robots to learn skills from observing humans or other robots and improve performance while practicing.
 I am currently investigating the learning of movement skills and the learning of action selection skills while performing dynamic tasks such as playing tennis or walking.
 My thesis presents a framework for conducting learning from observation and practice research.
 The framework is implemented in two tasks; the Labyrinth marble maze game and air hockey.
-A video of a robot playing the Labyrinth game and a humanoid robot playing air hockey can be seen on my thesis page and more information can be found on my Learning from Observation webpage.
+A video of a robot playing the Labyrinth game and a humanoid robot playing air hockey can be seen on my thesis page.

 Here is a brief CV.
 A full CV is available in PDF format.